ABOUT THIS WEB-SITE

 Most among the written matter featured here are copies of DIALOGOS, which was a somewhat ambitious attempt to sponsor an on-line journal dedicated to the rapprochement of science and religion, a subject which occupied the main focus of author's graduate studies.
 It should be understood that this effort was aimed primarily at fostering serious conversation, and that many of the views expressed in this publication (or in a number of the other writings on this website) do not attempt to officially represent the views of the Catholic Church or any other institution.

-Those who wish to contact me regarding this web page or its contents may email me under the username RWKropf at (@) the present homepage domain name (without the www).
+Those who wish to contact me regarding this web page or its contents may email me under the username RWKropf through my Gmail account.

 My mailing address is: